 Top 10 Benefits of What Zinc Does for Your Body

-- Vital for the function of immune cells since zinc stimulates certain cells that keep your system strong
+– Of immune cells since zinc stimulates certain cells that keep your system strong

-- Supports skin health which holds about 5% of your zinc
+– Which holds about 5% of your zinc

 - Plays a role in DNA synthesis